saemahesh/ai-nurture/USER-LEVEL-DATA-SEGREGATION.md

 - `/backend/test-user-segregation.js` - Test script (new)

 ## Status: ✅ COMPLETE
 User-level data segregation is now fully implemented across the entire AutoPost WA application.
-Every user has secure, isolated access to only their own data across all features including sequences, enrollments, direct messages, media, groups, and campaigns.
+Every user has secure, isolated access to only their own data across all features including sequences, enrollments, Message Schedule, media, groups, and campaigns.